Steve Browne, a Profile of Community and Connection Share:

 What concerns me the most is uncertainty in an ever-changing work environment.
 We've learned during the pandemic that this is a "people issue."
 It's like companies had some "Ah-ha!" moment and discovered they had humans working for them.
 It scares me that companies come together for a crisis and it's all of a sudden an awareness that people matter.
 People need to matter all of the time.

 eRep: An HR professional wears many hats, but at a fundamental level they provide two primary functions: they solve problems and they build connections.
 Which is more important to you and why?

 Steve: In my opinion, building relationships and connections is far more important than solving problems.
 If you have relationships with your employees, you are less likely to have real "problems" to solve.
 When HR tries to act/react based on circumstances and situations, they can't be consistent.
 That's because each interaction involves people.
 It seems basic, but we're far more likely to see HR be reactionary because that is how it's been traditionally practiced.
 If you develop authentic, appropriate relationships, then you can do the good work of understanding people, gathering context and making connections that value people during the process.

-eRep: Beyond your day job as VP of Human Resources for LaRosa's, you spend a lot of time and energy reaching out to the HR community at large.
+eRep: Beyond your day job as Chief People Officer for LaRosa's, you spend a lot of time and energy reaching out to the HR community at large.
 This includes writing and publishing two books, your work on the SHRM Board of Directors, and your time running HR Net, a global human resources network with 12,500+ members.
 Why do you think it is important to foster and promote such a strong sense of community and connection with other HR professionals?